The workplace can often trigger feelings of anxiety; and learning how to manage these feelings can be difficult to master, es

-The best way to tackle this is to firstly choose a genuine weakness that you have been proactively working on that has exhibited positive results.
+The best way to tackle this common interview question is to firstly choose a genuine weakness that you have been proactively working on that has exhibited positive results.

 Back this up with an example of how you have been improving this flaw including the results achieved so far.
 These examples can be drawn from all areas of your life whether it was from your summer paid placement, volunteering activities, or even during your university studies.
 Read more about how volunteering can boost your employability.

 Similarly, the employer wants not only to judge how you perceive your own strengths, but also to see how confident and articulate you speak about yourself.

 Back up your chosen strength with an example of how you demonstrated this, highlighting parts you’ve been proud of in the workplace or while at university.

 Although this is a prime opportunity to sell yourself, striking the balance between being too humble and overly confident is the best way present yourself to the employer.

 Ultimately, the employer will want to know your weaknesses will not impact your performance in your graduate job.

 Choose it carefully and keep the graduate job role fresh in your mind by decrypting the job description beforehand to ensure you don’t make the mistake of referring to something fundamental to the role.